top of page

 Rwanda's volcanic heart

-For two hours we machete our way through the undergrowth, single file, our progress punctuated by the crackle of the radio, the huffing Marlboro-stained lungs, thorny bushes that rip jumpers and leafy tendrils that grip and trip.
-Soon we are crawl through a forest opening for 20 minutes... and then we see them.
+For two hours we machete our way through the undergrowth, herded by men brandishing AK47s.
+Walking single file, our progress is punctuated by vicious thorny bushes and hidden tendrils that grip and trip.
+Finally, after crawling through the undergrowth, we see them.

 By Andy Round

 Then it happens.
-The bushes behind us explode and a giant cannonball of black fur is fired from deep within the wet vegetation.
-With our eyes glued to miscellaneous viewfinders and digital screens we never see it coming.
+The bushes behind us explode.
+With our eyes glued to viewfinders and digital screens we did not see it coming.
 The guides shout warnings.
-Our group squeals with sudden terror.
-We turn and see a fast-moving ball of black fur powering towards us from behind.
+Our group squeals with terror.
+We turn and see high a velocity black shadow powering towards us from the wet vegetation.

 Fast living gorilla teenagers

 Rwanda is like that.
 You expect one thing and you get something completely different.
-I’d thought my gorilla trek would maybe offer the chance to perhaps see a family of apes hiding out in the trees.
-I never expected to be within touching distance of a group of 39, let alone almost get mowed down by some fast living gorilla teenagers.
+I’d thought my gorilla trek would maybe offer the chance to maybe see a family of apes hiding out in the trees.
+I never expected to be within touching distance of a group of 39, let alone almost get mowed down by two fast living gorilla teenagers.

 My great ape odyssey had started in the northern village of Ruhenghri the previous evening.
-I’d arrived late because the driver really had no idea where he was going.
-After skirting the same village three times we employed a small child to point in all the right directions.
-The one benefit of our cross-country wandering had been to scout out the surroundings.
-In the north of the country, seven volcanoes dominate the scenery, their snow-capped peaks sheathed in mist and flanked by towering primeval trees.
-Somewhere hidden in this Godzilla film ’50s backdrop are the gorillas.
+I’d arrived late because we got lost.
+After skirting the village three times we employed a small child to point in all the right directions.
+The benefit of our cross-country wandering had been to scout out the surroundings.
+In the north of the country, seven volcanoes dominated landscape, their peaks sheathed in mist and flanked by towering primeval trees.
+Somewhere hidden in this Godzilla film backdrop were the gorillas.
 All 700 of them.

 800,000 people were slaughtered

-The freshly paved roads, the new schools, rebuilt churches, irrigated farm land and continuous construction work are the physical manifestation of the aid money billions that were pumped into the country after the genocide.
+The freshly paved roads, the new schools, rebuilt churches, irrigated farm land and continuous construction work are the physical manifestation of billions of dollars in aid money that was pumped into the country after the genocide.
 During 100 days in 1994 at least 800,000 people were slaughtered during the last terrifying genocide of the 20th century.
 That’s six people massacred every minute.
-In the calm evening of the countryside, this astonishing statistic seems like something from another dimension not modern Rwanda.
+In the calm evening of the countryside, this astonishing statistic felt like something from another planet not modern Rwanda.

 A crash course in gorilla tactics